 2013 Mazda MX-5 Miata Review

-Reviewers say the 2013 Mazda MX-5 Miata proves that sports cars don’t need to carry high price tags or pack monstrous engines to deliver spirited performance.
+Reviewers say the 2013 Mazda Miata proves that sports cars don’t need to carry high price tags or pack monstrous engines to deliver spirited performance.

-The 2013 Mazda MX-5 Miata has a four-cylinder engine, which isn’t as powerful as the engines of many sports cars in the class.
-However, critics agree that, combined with the Miata’s light weight, the responsive engine delivers enough power to keep up with newer competitors like the Subaru BRZ.
-A five-speed manual transmission is standard, and test drivers love its short throws.
+The 2013 MX-5 Miata has a four-cylinder engine, which isn’t as powerful as the engines of many sports cars in the class.
+However, test drivers agree that, combined with the Miata’s light weight, the responsive engine delivers enough power to keep up with newer competitors like the Subaru BRZ.
+A five-speed manual transmission is standard, and auto writers love its short throws.
 Most also note that the transmission offers precise shifts that reinforce the Mazda Miata’s fun driving dynamics.
 According to the EPA, the 2013 Miata gets up to 22/28 mpg city/highway, which is better than competitors like the Ford Mustang, but not quite as good as the Mini Cooper Roadster.
 In general, the automotive press loves the Miata’s quick, accurate steering and athletic handling.
 In a comparison test, one test driver also notes that the Miata soaks up bumps and road imperfections better than the BRZ.
 From a practical standpoint, the Miata also earns a better reliability rating than most cars in the class.

-Inside, the Miata earns reviewer praise for its attractively-designed interior, which features a functional, driver-focused control layout.
-Most interior materials are hard plastic, but auto writers say that they’re attractive and seem appropriate for the Miata’s price.
+Inside, the Mazda Miata earns praise for its attractively-designed interior, which features a functional, driver-focused control layout.
+Most interior materials are hard plastic, but test drivers say that they’re attractive and seem appropriate for the Miata’s price.
 Some test drivers comment that the two-seat Miata’s small size means that taller occupants may want more space.
 The Miata’s trunk is also one of the smallest in the class, but some critics say that if you pack carefully, there’s room for a weekend’s worth of luggage.
 A few reviewers write that wind and road noise are common on the highway, even with the available hardtop.
 A six-speaker stereo with an auxiliary input jack is standard in the 2013 MX-5 Miata.
 Options and features available on higher trims include automatic climate control, leather seats, heated seats, Bluetooth, push-button start, satellite radio and a Bose stereo.

 - "This is the point at which I input the standard laudatory comments about the MX-5's excellent handling, outstanding fun-to-drive factor, and fantastic value.
 And it's all true; very, very true.
 I'm still convinced this is one of the best driver's cars on today's market." -- Consumer Guide